 When Virtual Becomes Actual

 The Institute for Information Security & Privacy hosts events throughout the year to stimulate face-to-face conversations and solutions around cybersecurity.
 Our aim is to offer events that are open to all who wish to participate and free to attend, thanks to the generous support of industry partners.
-Connect with us here at Georgia Tech or at industry and government events around the globe.
+Connect with Georgia Tech in Atlanta or at these premier events around the globe.

 Coming Up...
 Join us at these events!